adihendro/Plants-vs-Zombies/Readme.txt

 2. This game equipped with in-game sound effects.
 Make sure to turn your volume on.

 How to run the program:
-1. Put all .java files into 1 folder
+1. Put all files into 1 folder
 2. Open command prompt (Windows) or terminal (macOS) in that folder
-3. Compile all the files with command: javac Main.java World.java Actor.java Audio.java Plant.java Zombie.java Player.java Pea.java Sun.java Point.java
+3. Compile all .java files with command: javac Main.java World.java Actor.java Audio.java Plant.java Zombie.java Player.java Pea.java Sun.java Point.java
 4. Run the program with command: java Main
 5. Enjoy!

+Tips:
+After compiling all .java files, you can create a jar file
+1. Put PVZ.mf file in the compiled .class folder
+2. Create jar file with command: jar cmf PVZ.mf PVZ.jar *.class Assets
+3. Run the program by simply double clicking PVZ.jar file

 About the game: